 Drusen occur naturally with age.
 The exact relationship between degenerative macular disease and drusen is not clear.
-However, having soft drusen is a sign of AMD.
+However, having large drusen is a sign of AMD.

 Optic nerve drusen also often do not produce symptoms.
 However, some patients with optic nerve drusen experience vision problems, including loss of peripheral (side) vision and temporary flickering or graying out of their vision.